-In addition to the required documentation from a licensed mental health professional, the person must provide the following documentation before being considered for the accommodation of an emotional support animal.
+In addition to the required documentation from a licensed treating professional, the person must provide the following documentation before being considered for the accommodation of an animal.

-- 1. Record of up-to-date Vaccinations - 2.
-Record of current Veterinarian Clean Bill of Health - 3.
-Signed Statement of Acknowledgement of the Emotional Support and Service Animal Handbook - 4.
-Completed form of Identification and Emergency Contact/Alternate Caregiver of Animal - 5.
-A clear photograph of the Animal
+- 1. Meeting with the Office of Student Success - 2.
+Record of up-to-date Vaccinations - 3.
+Record of current Veterinarian Clean Bill of Health (including neuter/spay information) - 4.
+Signed Statement of Acknowledgement of the Emotional Support and Service Animal Handbook - 5.
+Completed form of Identification and Emergency Contact/Alternate Caregiver of Animal - 6.
+A clear photograph of the Animal - 7.
+Completed roommate/suitemate form (see last two pages of handbook)